 A daughter, Margaret, died unmarried.
 There is mention of another daughter, Anne; but there is doubt as to whether she ever existed.

-Their eldest son, Edward, was born around 1283.
-With English support, Edward made his own bid for the Scottish throne in the 1330s, and was crowned king following his defeat of David II at the Battle of Dupplin Moor in 1332.
-David and Edward struggled against each other, until David II’s triumph – and Edward’s deposition – in 1336.
+By the 1330s Edward’s prospects had improved.
+He was seen as a useful political tool, a rival claimant to the Scottish crown.
+With English support, Edward made his own bid for the throne, and was crowned king following his defeat of 8-year-old David II‘s forces at the Battle of Dupplin Moor in 1332.
+David’s supporters and Edward struggled against each other, until they eventually triumphed over Edward and he was deposed in 1336.

 Edward finally surrendered his claim to the Scottish throne in 1356 whilst living in English exile; he died in Wheatley, Doncaster, probably in 1363 or 1364.
 Although his final resting place has recently been claimed to be under Doncaster Post Office, the former site of Doncaster Priory, it remains elusive.

-John and Isabella’s younger son, Henry, was killed on 16th December 1332 at the Battle of Annan, a resounding victory for supporters of David II against Henry’s brother, Edward.
+John and Isabella’s possible younger son, Henry, was killed on 16th December 1332 at the Battle of Annan, a resounding victory for supporters of David II against Henry’s brother, Edward.